 Augsburg Experience Guidelines for Work-Based Learning Opportunities and Venues:

-The following AE work-based learning opportunities are available to both day and WEC students to provide options for completion on either a for-credit or “0” credit basis.
+The following AE work-based learning opportunities are available to both day and AU students to provide options for completion on either a for-credit or “0” credit basis.

 A. Internships For Credit